poissonconsulting/tuv-x/docs/source/api/grid.rst

 class.
 A copy of the grid is returned each time the grid is needed.
-Each class that depends on a grid will take a :f:type:`~tuvx_grid_warehouse/grid_warehouse_t` object as an argument and pull the type of grid that is desired out of the warehosue, like this: ::
+Each class that depends on a grid will take a :f:type:`~tuvx_grid_warehouse/grid_warehouse_t` object as an argument and pull the type of grid that is desired out of the warehouse, like this: ::

   function run( grid_warehouse ) result( thing )